Skip to content

 Definition

 The Job Declarator is the moving part of Stratum V2 that actually carries a miner's transaction choices to the pool and gets them approved.
 It exists as two halves: the Job Declarator Client (JDC), which runs on the miner's side, and the Job Declarator Server (JDS), which runs on the pool's side.
-Together they implement the negotiation that lets a miner build its own block while still being paid through a shared pool.
+Together they implement the negotiation that resolves mining's oldest tension — how a miner can build its own blocks, choosing its own transactions, while still smoothing income through a shared pool.
+Under legacy Stratum V1 and default V2 operation, the pool constructs the block template and the miner just grinds on it; the Job Declarator is the machinery that hands template authority back to the operator.

 In Simple Terms